denete/jquery-textconstrain/README.md

 Text-constrain plugin for jQuery
 ===========================

-A jQuery plugin to allow text elements on a page to be constrained by size.
+A jQuery plugin to allow text elements on a page to be constrained by size (currently by words or by characters).

 ***